 The term "paracentric keyway" gets thrown around a lot in the lock picking world and is often used to describe extremely radical and squiggly keyways, which has sadly given the term an equally extreme meaning to most beginners.

 However, paracentric keyways are not always radical.

-What if I told you that a Master Lock #3—which is known for its wide open and accessible keyway—has a paracentric keyway?
+What if I told you a Master Lock #3—which is known for its wide open and accessible keyway—has a paracentric keyway?

 So let's take a step back and put a strong definition to the term "paracentric keyway" and then look at a couple of examples.

 A paracentric keyway is a security feature in which one or more of the side wards protrudes past the vertical centerline of the keyway.
 The purpose of a paracentric keyway is to make it more difficult to maneuver a lock pick and reach pins.